ubirch/ubirch-client-go/README.md

 >
 > See [reproducibility of hashes](#reproducibility-of-hashes).

-To access either endpoint an authentication token, which corresponds to the `UUID` used in the request, must be sent with the request header.
+To access either endpoint, an authentication token, which corresponds to the `UUID` used in the request, must be sent with the request header.
 Without it, the client won’t accept the request:

 | `X-Auth-Token` | `ubirch backend token related to <UUID>` |